tazz-devv/tazz-devv/README.md

 <h3 align="center">🛠 Working on</h3>

 <p align="center">
-<b>Currently working on menaceGPT - An unrestricted conversational AI exploring open dialogue and unfiltered interaction, designed for research and experimentation within ethical and legal bounds.</b>
+<b>Working on menaceGPT - An unrestricted conversational AI delving into open dialogue and unfiltered interaction.
+Designed for research and experimentation within ethical and legal boundaries.
+This ambitious project aims to create my own AI, and I plan to provide a free API for public use in the future.</b>
 </p>

 ---